Alternative fuel: China

-History

-Regulation No 83 of the Economic Commission for Europe of the United Nations (UN/ECE) related to the emission of pollutants according to engine fuel requirements defines the concept of Alternative fuel vehicle.

-In 1995, Canada had yet an act which defined alternative fuel.

 Biofuel

 Biofuels are also considered a renewable source.
 Although renewable energy is used mostly to generate electricity, it is often assumed that some form of renewable energy or a percentage is used to create alternative fuels.

 Research is ongoing into finding more suitable biofuel crops and improving the oil yields of these crops.
-Using the current yields, vast amounts of land and fresh water would be needed to produce enough oil to completely replace fossil fuel usage.
+Using the current yields, vast amounts of arable land and fresh water would be needed to produce enough oil to completely replace fossil fuel usage.

 Biomass

 Biomass in the energy production industry is living and recently dead biological material which can be used as fuel or for industrial production.
 It has become popular among coal power stations, which switch from coal to biomass in order to convert to renewable energy generation without wasting existing generating plant and infrastructure.
-Biomass most often refers to plants or plant-based materials that are not used for food or feed, and are specifically called nitrocellulose biomass.[2]
+Biomass most often refers to plants or plant-based materials that are not used for food or feed, and are specifically called nitrocellulose biomass.
 As an energy source, biomass can either be used directly via combustion to produce heat, or indirectly after converting it to various forms of biofuel.